chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 * Once you have selected a vertex we can now try and identify its neighbors.

-* For the first pass through this practicum you should avoid chossing a vertex on the medial layer as this will cause difficulties in task 4.
+* For the first pass through this practicum you should avoid choosing a vertex on the medial layer as this will cause difficulties in task 4.
 To be super safe then just replicate the vertex we have chosen or choose a vertex that is easilly accessible on the lateral surface.

 * The medial layer contains vertices that are not actually on the cortical surface (actually these medial-layer vertices cut through subcortical grey matter structures and the Corpus callosum) but are required to maintain the spherical topology of the surface.